 When I played Darth Maul, it sort of came from inside, I’m not saying it was natural, but I really enjoyed it, and I think I was tapping into my childhood, growing up with Star Wars.
 And I grew up with G.I.
 Joe as well.
 Same as Thundercats and Transformers and He-Man.
 And so I think it was the inner kid in me just came out.

 I liked Snake Eyes because he reminded me of an SAS Commando, like Special Forces, and he was unknown.
 And there was something about him.
 And I also loved Storm Shadow as well because he had the two swords.

-And growing up as a kid, I wanted to be a ninja.
-In martial arts, even though I did Chinese kung fu, I always wanted to be this secret samurai or a ninja.
-There’s something about ninjas that was very appealing to me as a kid.
+And growing up as a kid, I wanted to be a Ninja.
+In martial arts, even though I did Chinese Kung-fu, I always wanted to be this secret samurai or a Ninja.
+There’s something about ninjas that were very appealing to me as a kid.
 So of course, I was climbing a lot of trees and other things and getting up to mischief – good mischief.
-I was trying to be a ninja.
+I was trying to be a Ninja.
 I was trying to be like Jackie Chan and Bruce Lee.

 [Related: G.I.
 Joe Five Facts: The Evolution of Joe]

 What is different between being a ninja and the martial arts that you grew up doing?

 RP: The martial arts that I got into was because of Bruce Lee and Jackie Chan, because of all of the animal styles at the time.
 It was around about the time when Jackie was doing Drunken Master, and like snake versus this and that.

 So the animal styles were really appealing to me because they had gymnastics in it.
 And these martial arts guys were able to do martial arts and still have super powers and fly across buildings and do flips.
 But the Ninja had it all.
 And so when the Ninja movies came out, I was going to my local video store and getting anything that had a Ninja on a front cover.